 About

-Her work integrates text—both Tamil and English—alongside color, collage, and fabric, employing a technique where written language gradually disappears within the drawings, symbolizing erasure, memory, and transformation.
+Her work integrates text - alongside color, collage, and fabric, employing a technique where written language gradually disappears within the drawings, symbolizing erasure, memory, and transformation.
 Deeply connected to nature, she sees landscapes as sites of both belonging and contested histories, often incorporating on-site drawings to capture the layered complexities of place.